1. Do some digging

-Before you meet with potential design companies, do your research.
-Study their websites to find out about the people and philosophy behind the business as well as familiarizing yourself with past work and case study examples.
-Find out as much as you can about their projects and clients and the challenges they may have had to overcome to achieve the final results.
-Reading blogs, news and social media channels from the agency will also help you get a deeper understanding of the approach, tone and the personality of their business.
+Spend a bit of time checking out potential agencies online.
+Study their websites to find out about the people and philosophy behind the business as well as familiarise yourself with their portfolios.
+Reading blogs, news and social media channels from the agency will give you a deeper understanding of their approach, tone and the personality of their business.

-When you meet a new design agency, don’t be afraid to talk about money.
-Ask for a pricing structure and if you have a budget, share it.
-Be very clear on what you expect for the agreed price and if there is any change in direction once the project progresses, make sure your agency is transparent on any additional costs and get these agreed before moving forward.
+When you meet with a potential new design agency, don’t be afraid to talk about a clear pricing structure and if you have a budget, share it.
+If your budgets are tight – and in the current climate we know that’s likely – be clear and ask your design partners to work with you to make the most of what you have.
+And if there is any change in direction once the project progresses, make sure your agency is transparent about additional costs.

 With so many ways to communicate, from print to digital, establish early on how you can make the most out of your budget.
-If your agency is working on a printed brochure, consider if there are any elements that can be taken and shared on digital platforms including your website and social media?
-For example, infographics and new photography can be a great investment as they work brilliantly on both print and digital platforms.
+If your agency is working on a printed brochure, consider if there are any elements that can be taken and shared on digital platforms including your website and social media, for example, infographics or new photography.

 5. Review and re-evaluate